mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 ## Simulated datasets
 This folder contains the genome assemblies of 7 S. cerevisiae and 5 S. paradoxus strains modified to contain synthetic telomeres of known length.
 The original genome assemblies were part of another study (https://yjx1217.github.io/Yeast_PacBio_2016/welcome/).
-The list of synthetic telomeres which have been used for replacement is contained in the file xxx.
+The list of synthetic telomeres which have been used for replacement is contained in the file "Synthetic_telomeric_repeats.fa".

 ## Mapping LOH and introgressions’ boundaries
 This folder contains all files and scripts needed to reproduce the analyses performed in the corresponding paragraph of the paper, as well as final pan-introgression maps and LOH tables resulting from this analysis.